mateo-patino/stock-trading-ou/README.md

 ```

 ## Usage
-There are two executale scripts in this repository, `mean_reversion.py` and `market_performance.py`.
+There are two executable scripts in this repository, `mean_reversion.py` and `market_performance.py`.

 ### mean_reversion.py